 What diseases could you get by touching a draining sore with your bare hand?
 How could you protect yourself?
+What should you say to your client?

 You are working on a client in the summertime.
 You notice that he has red, scaly patches shaped like rings on his scalp.
 You also notice these rings on his face and neck.